SSimonPhd/project3/README.md

 - Solo Traveler helps solo travelers create a community.
 - We built this project to provide a space for solo travelers to connect, share recommendations, and inspire more exploration.
-- This project solves the problem of loneliness on solo trips by enabling travelers to connect.
+- This project solves the problem of isolation on solo trips by enabling travelers to connect.
 - We learned about using the MERN stack, GraphQL, and React.

 ## Table of Contents